MSBivens/bootcamp_flask/README.md

     Understand how to reference static css or images Note the importance of making your key assignments/projects look better Understand why rendering HTML on a URL that received a POST is a bad idea

+Counter, Objectives:
+    Practice using session to store data about a particular client's history with the app Be able to check whether a session exists
+    Be able to intialize a session
+    Be able to modify a session